Sung-Huan/ANNOgesic/docs/source/tutorial.rst

     class_1_class_2_all.csv                                  class_1_class_3_all.csv                          class_2_class_3_all.csv                          class_3_class_4_all.csv
     ...

-As we know, expressed regions without annotation may be sORF as well.
+As we know, expressed regions without annotations may be sORFs as well.
 In order to get information of sORFs, we can use subcommand ``sorf``.

 ::